Jimous/Buttercups/README.md

 # Buttercups
-Sensing of flower illuminance and inner and outer temperature with realtime data analysis.
+Sensing of flower illuminance and inner and outer temperature with realtime data analysis and logging.